Melba Moore: Music career

-In 1975 Moore signed with Buddah Records and released the critically successful R&B album Peach Melba, which included the minor hit "I Am His Lady".
-The following year she scored her first significant hit with the Van McCoy-penned "This Is It", which reached the Billboard Hot 100, the top-20 position on the R&B chart, and top-10 in the UK, becoming her biggest success in that country.
-'This is It' also became the number 1 disco track in the UK for that year.
-It would be 18 years later that Australian singer Dannii Minogue will cover this song and make it to number 10 on the ARIA charts.
+In 1975, Moore signed with Buddah Records and released the critically successful R&B album Peach Melba, which included the minor hit "I Am His Lady".
+The following year, she scored her first significant hit with the Van McCoy-penned "This Is It", which reached the Billboard Hot 100, the top-20 position on the R&B chart, and top-10 in the UK Singles Chart, becoming her biggest success in that country.
+"This is It" also became the number 1 disco track in the UK for that year.
+It was 18 years later when Australian singer Dannii Minogue covered this song and made it to number 10 on the ARIA chart.

-In 1976 she scored her third Grammy nomination with the R&B ballad "Lean on Me", which had been recorded originally by Vivian Reed and later by Moore's idol Aretha Franklin who recorded the song as a B-side of her 1971 hit "Spanish Harlem".
+In 1976, she scored her third Grammy nomination with the R&B ballad "Lean on Me", which had been originally recorded by Vivian Reed and later by Moore's idol Aretha Franklin, who recorded the song as a B-side of her 1971 hit "Spanish Harlem".
 The song is most notable for Moore's extended long note at the end.
-In 1983 she re-recorded the song as a tribute to McCoy, who had died four years earlier.
+In 1983, she re-recorded the song as a tribute to McCoy, who had died four years earlier.
 Throughout the rest of the 1970s, Moore struggled to match the success of "This Is It" with minor R&B/dance hits.
-However, her hit 'Pick Me Up, I'll Dance' released in May 1979 produced by McFadden & Whitehead and released on Epic Records did have considerable UK disco success, reaching UK chart position 48, along with a further hit that same year, also produced by McFadden & Whitehead with a cover version of the Bee Gees' hit "You Stepped into My Life", which reached the top 20 on the R&B charts and 47 on the Billboard Hot 100.
+However, her hit 'Pick Me Up, I'll Dance' released in May 1979, produced by McFadden & Whitehead and released on Epic Records, did have considerable UK disco success, reaching UK chart position 48, along with a further hit that same year, also produced by McFadden & Whitehead, with a cover version of the Bee Gees' hit "You Stepped into My Life", which reached the top 20 on the R&B charts and 47 on the Billboard Hot 100.